JuliaLang/PkgDev.jl/README.md

 If you want to add custom release notes for [TagBot](https://github.com/JuliaRegistries/TagBot), do so with the `release_notes` keyword.

 `PkgDev.tag` runs through the following process when it tags a new version:
-1. Create a new release branch called `release-x.y.z`
+1. Create a new release branch called `release-x.y.z`.
-2. Change the version field in `Project.toml` and commit that change on the release branch
+2. Change the version field in `Project.toml` and commit that change on the release branch.
-3. Change the version field in `Project.toml` to `x.y.z+1-DEV` and commit that change also to the release branch
+3. Change the version field in `Project.toml` to `x.y.z+1-DEV` and commit that change also to the release branch.
+4a.
+For packages in the General registry: add a comment that triggers [Registrator](https://github.com/JuliaRegistries/Registrator.jl).
-4. Open a pull request against the registry that tags the first new commit on the release branch as a new version `x.y.z`
+4b.
+For packages in other registries: Open a pull request against the registry that tags the first new commit on the release branch as a new version `x.y.z`.
-5. Open a pull request against the package repository to merge the release branch into `master`
+5. Open a pull request against the package repository to merge the release branch into `master`.

+If you have [TagBot](https://github.com/JuliaRegistries/TagBot) installed for your package with the `branches: true` setting, it will automatically merge the `release-x.y.z` branch into `master` once the pull request for the registry has been merged.
+If you use the package butler (desribed below) it auto-configures your repository for this workflow.

 ### PkgDev.enable_pkgbutler(package_name; channel=:auto, template=:auto)